Grab launches Merchant Academy and GrabFood Bank to support more merchant-partners to go digital

 Grab hopes to help 3,000 merchant-partners grow their digital skills and capabilities by the end of 2020.
 Partners will be able to access the Merchant Academy through the GrabMerchant App and modules will be progressively rolled out from mid-September.
 Grab will also continue to update these learning modules in the longer term based on merchants’ and consumers’ needs.

-“When we diversified our business, we realised we needed to have digital capabilities and tools to optimise our operations such that we are able to meet the needs of our online customers.
-By working with Grab, not only did we have access to a highly engaged customer base and wide delivery fleet, we also have tools that provided insights into customers’ purchase trends on the app.
+“When we diversified our business, we realised we needed to have digital capabilities and tools to optimise our operations such that we are able to meet the needs of our online consumers.
+By working with Grab, not only did we have access to a highly engaged consumer base and wide delivery fleet, we also have tools that provided insights into consumers’ purchase trends on the app.
 We were then able to create menu items – including meal combinations – that were able to increase our average sales per order as these offerings were more aligned with online food delivery users’ behaviours.
 We are looking forward to maximising the GrabMerchant tool to further enhance our delivery operations,” said Keegen Chung, Director, Maki-san.

 Expanding marketing support to help GrabFood merchant-partners drive online orders